mathias-caillard/map-matching/README.md

 To tackle this problem, I used a `Hidden Markov Model` (HMM) combined with the `Viterbi` algorithm.
 I assumed that:
-- Emission probabilities follow a Gaussian distribution (which takes into account the fact that GPS points are noisy).
+- Emission probabilities follow a Gaussian distribution (this models the GPS noise).

-- Transition probabilities between connected nodes in the OSM graph are inversely proportional to the distance between them (with Laplace smoothing).
+- Transition probabilities between connected nodes in the OSM graph are inversely proportional to the distance between them, with Laplace smoothing (this models paths and roads).

 ## Results
 Here is a result for one GPS track:
 | **Metric**                      | **Value**     | **Difference (%)** |